Louis F. Wadsworth

+Formalisation of Baseball

 In 1856, a committee was formed with representatives of each of the baseball teams to formalize the rules of the game.
 After it was agreed that games would be seven innings and seven players, Wadsworth (representative of the Knickerbockers) rejected the committee's conclusion of seven players and seven innings, and proposed nine.
-His proposal was approved by all the clubs.
+His proposal was approved by all clubs.
+Wadsworth's suggestion of nine innings was not in accordance with the original wishes of the Knicks and Wadsworth consequently parted ways with them and returned to the Gothams.